younggyoseo/pytorch-nfsp/README.md

 `python main.py --env 'LaserTag-small2-v0' --render` if you want to watch rendered game on screen.

 `python main.py --env 'LaserTag-small2-v0' --render --evaluate` if you want to evaluate/enjoy the model which is already trained.
+I included `models/LaserTag-small*-v0-dqn-model.pth` so you can see how trained agents play against each other.

 For more details, See `arguments.py`